MicrosoftDocs/entra-docs/docs/identity-platform/application-consent-experience.md

 In this consent scenario, the user accesses an app that requires at least one permission that is outside the user's scope of authority.

-Admins will see an additional control on the traditional consent prompt that will allow them consent on behalf of the entire tenant.
+Admins see another control on the traditional consent prompt that will allow them consent on behalf of the entire tenant.

 :::image type="content" source="./media/application-consent-experience/consent_prompt_1a.png" alt-text="Consent prompt for scenario 1a":::

-Non-admin users will be blocked from granting consent to the application, and they'll be told to ask their admin for access to the app.
-If admin consent workflow is enabled in the user's tenant, non-admin users are able to submit a request for admin approval from the consent prompt.
+Users who aren't an administrator are blocked from granting consent to the application, and they're told to ask their admin for access to the app.
+If admin consent workflow is enabled in the user's tenant, users are able to submit a request for admin approval from the consent prompt.
 For more information on admin consent workflow, see [Admin consent workflow](~/identity/enterprise-apps/admin-consent-workflow-overview.md).

 :::image type="content" source="./media/application-consent-experience/consent_prompt_2b.png" alt-text="Screenshot of the consent prompt telling the user to ask an admin for access to the app.":::